SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Asynchrony, in computer programming, refers to the occurrence of events independent of the main program flow and ways to deal with such events.

+A process that is blocked is one that is waiting for some event, such as a resource becoming available or the completion of an I/O operation.
+A blocked process cannot do anything in the meantime.
+Asynchrony is a common way to deal with blocking.

 A promise is a proxy for a value that will eventually become available.
 In JS, a promise is an object
 You react to promises by calling the then() method on them.